 Employers within the construction industry must also meet the following requirements:

 - All holes in the flooring or walls must be guarded or covered using a railing and toeboard or a floor hole cover to ensure employees do not accidentally walk or fall into the hole.

 - Any elevated, open-sided platforms, floors, or runways must be guarded by a guardrail and/or toe-board.

 - Other forms of fall protection that may be required include harnesses, safety nets, stair railings and handrails.

 What to Do In the Event of a Fall

-If a fall accident that resulted in the injury or death of an employee as occurred on your construction site, it is highly recommended to contact a lakeland construction lawyer for legal consultation.
-Our experienced construction attorneys at Trent Cotney, P.A.
-Construction Law Group have proven leverage and expertise in navigating the legal system.
-We can subpoena records, take depositions, and file a lawsuit or defend against a claim if necessary.
+If a fall accident that resulted in the injury or death of an employee has occurred on your construction site, it is highly recommended that you contact a Lakeland construction lawyer for legal consultation.
+Our experienced construction attorneys at Cotney Construction Law have proven leverage and expertise in navigating the legal system.
+We can subpoena records, take depositions, file a lawsuit, or defend against a claim if necessary.